graphic works - 1959-1977

 To the same year 1969 belongs a folder of six plates made in screen printing and completely different from the previous graphics.
-They are called Letters and there appear some colors to which the best known painting (but not certain tempera between the late forties and early fifties) had been foreign, apart from red: here there is yellow, blue , grays, as well as black and white: but some thin and very hard lines connect the Letters to the Variations of Villa's book (as well as to the pen drawings made in large numbers before the engravings).
+They are called Letters and there are colors to which the best known painting (but not certain tempera between the late forties and early fifties) had been foreign, apart from red: here is yellow, blue. , grays, as well as black and white: but some thin and very hard lines connect the Letters to the Variations of Villa's book (as well as to the pen drawings executed in large numbers before the engravings).

 (acetate) on the white background.
 Furthermore, the white edge of the sheet is as if it distances and isolates the engraving not only from what may be contiguous, but in a space that is more theoretical than real, such as that of non-Euclidean geometries.